 Prenatal care is a key component of a healthy pregnancy.
-Regular prenatal care helps to identify and treat complications and to promote healthy behaviors.
-Outcome data suggest that babies born to mothers who do not receive prenatal care are 3 times more likely to be of low birth weight, and 5 times more likely to die, compared with babies born to mothers who receive prenatal care.
+Regular prenatal care helps to identify and treat complications and promote healthy behaviors.
+Outcome data suggest that babies born to mothers who do not receive prenatal care are three times more likely to be of low birth weight, and five times more likely to die, compared with babies born to mothers who receive prenatal care.
 US Department of Health and Human Services: prenatal care fact sheet Opens in new window In addition to medical care, prenatal care includes counseling and education.
 This topic provides an overview for the prenatal management of healthy pregnant women with singleton pregnancies.

 For updates on diagnosis and management of coexisting conditions during the pandemic, see Management of coexisting conditions in the context of COVID-19.